Reingaw/reingaw/README.md

 <br />
 </div>

-I'm Wagner Andrade, a front-end developer who loves cats, animes, games and programming, currently I'm majoring in Systems amalysis and development.
+I'm Wagner Andrade, a front-end developer who loves cats, animes, games and programming, currently I'm majoring in Systems analysis and development.

 - 🌱 I’m currently learning more about front-end development using React.js, Next.js and Typescript...
 - 👯 I’m looking to collaborate on open-source projects and help the developers comunity...